atadagg/ScrapeForge/README.md

 - Google Maps changes its layout sometimes - we might need to update selectors
 - We've got built-in delays to avoid overwhelming servers
 - For big jobs, consider using proxies

-Let me know if you need anything else! 🚀